 Here are 12 questions to consider when selecting a treatment program:

-- Does the drug rehab accept your insurance?
+- Does the program accept your insurance?
 If not, will they work with you on a payment plan or find other means of support for you?

-- Is the drug rehab run by state-accredited, licensed and/or trained professionals?
+- Is the program run by state-accredited, licensed and/or trained professionals?

-- Is the drug rehab clean, organized and well-run?
+- Is the program clean, organized and well-run?

-- Does the drug rehab program encompass the full range of needs of the individual (medical: including infectious diseases; psychological: including co-occurring mental illness; social; vocational; legal; etc.)?
+- Does the program encompass the full range of needs of the individual (medical: including infectious diseases; psychological: including co-occurring mental illness; social; vocational; legal; etc.)?

-- Does the drug rehab program also address sexual orientation and physical disabilities as well as provide age, gender and culturally appropriate treatment services?
+- Does the program also address sexual orientation and physical disabilities as well as provide age, gender and culturally appropriate treatment services?

-- Is long-term aftercare support and/or guidance encouraged, provided and maintained after leaving the drug rehab?
+- Is long-term aftercare support and/or guidance encouraged, provided and maintained after leaving the program?

 - Is there ongoing assessment of an individual’s treatment plan to ensure it meets changing needs?

-- Does the drug rehab employ strategies to engage and keep individuals in longer-term treatment, increasing the likelihood of success?
+- Does the program employ strategies to engage and keep individuals in longer-term treatment, increasing the likelihood of success?

-- Does the drug rehab offer counseling (individual or group) and other behavioral therapies to enhance the individual's ability to function in the family/community?
+- Does the program offer counseling (individual or group) and other behavioral therapies to enhance the individual’s ability to function in the family/community?

-- Does the drug rehab program offer medication as part of the treatment regimen, if appropriate?
+- Does the program offer medication as part of the treatment regimen, if appropriate?

 - Is there ongoing monitoring of possible relapse to help guide patients back to abstinence?

 - Are services or referrals offered to family members to ensure they understand addiction and the recovery process to help them support the recovering individual?

 Be especially scrutinizing as you identify program that meets your specific needs.
 Go here to find treatment centers in Massachusetts, or call 800-327-5050 to speak with a trained referral specialist.